-87. In the synodal Church "the whole community, in the free and rich diversity of its members, is called together to pray, listen, analyse, dialogue, discern and offer advice on taking pastoral decisions" (ITC n.
-68) for mission.
-The way to promote a synodal Church is to foster greater participation of all the People of God in decision-making processes.
+87. In the synodal Church "the whole community, in the free and rich diversity of its members, is called together to pray, listen, analyse, dialogue, discern and offer advice on taking pastoral decisions" (ITC 68) for mission.
+The way to promote a synodal Church is to foster as great a participation of all the People of God as possible in decision-making processes.
 If it is indeed true that the Church's very way of living and operating is synodal, then this practice is essential to the Church's mission, requiring discernment, the reaching of consensus, and decision-making through the use of the various structures and institutions of synodality.

-88. The community of disciples called into being and sent by the Lord is neither uniform nor shapeless.
-It is his Body composed of diverse members, a community with a history within which the Reign of God is present as a "seed and beginning", at the service of his coming amongst the whole human family.
-The Fathers of the Church reflect on the communal nature of the mission of the People of God with a triple "nothing without": "nothing without the bishop" (St. Ignatius of Antioch, Letter to the Trallians 2,2) "nothing without the council of presbyters, nothing without the consent of the people" (St. Cyprian of Carthage, Letters 14,4) When this logic of "nothing without" is disregarded, the identity of the Church is obscured, and its mission is hindered.
+88. The community of disciples convoked and sent by the Lord is neither uniform nor shapeless.
+It is His Body composed of diverse members, a community with a history within which the Reign of God is present as a "seed and beginning" at the service of His coming amongst the whole human family (cf. LG 5).
+The Fathers of the Church reflect on the communal nature of the mission of the People of God with a triple "nothing without": "nothing without the Bishop" (St. Ignatius of Antioch, Letter to the Trallians 2,2) "nothing without your advice [of Presbyters and Deacons] and the consent of the People" (St. Cyprian of Carthage, Letter to the Brothers Presbyters and Deacons, 14,4).
+When this logic of "nothing without" is disregarded, the identity of the Church is obscured, and its mission is hindered.

-89. An ecclesiological framework shapes the commitment to promote participation based on differentiated co-responsibility.
+89. This ecclesiological framework shapes the commitment to promote participation based on differentiated co-responsibility.
 Each member of the community must be respected, with value placed upon their gifts and abilities in light of the goal of shared decision-making.
 More or less sophisticated institutional arrangements are required to facilitate this process depending on the size of the community.
 The current law already provides for such participatory bodies at various levels.
 These will be dealt with later in the document.